Border control: Visas

 A visa is a travel document issued to foreign nationals enabling them to clear border controls.
 They traditionally take the form of an adhesive sticker or, occasionally, a stamp affixed to a page in an individual's passport or equivalent document.
 Visas policies different purposes depending on the priorities of each jurisdiction, ranging from ensuring that visitors do not pose a national security risk or have sufficient financial resources to simply functioning as a tax on tourists, as is the case with countries like Mauritius and other leisure destinations which issue visas on arrival, electronic visas, or electronic travel authorisations (ETAs) to most or all visitors.
 Visas may include limits on the duration of the foreigner's stay, areas within the state they may enter, the dates they may enter, the number of permitted visits, or an individual's right to work in the state in question.

 Many countries in Asia have liberalised their visa controls in recent years to encourage transnational business and tourism.
-For example, India, Myanmar, and Sri Lanka have introduced electronic visas to make border control less arduous for business travellers and tourists.
-Malaysia has introduced similar eVisa facilities, and has also introduced the eNTRI programme to expedite clearance for Indian citizens and Chinese citizens from the mainland.
-Thailand regularly issues visas on arrival to many non-exempt visitors at major ports of entry in order to encourage tourism.
+For example, India, Myanmar, and Sri Lanka have introduced electronic visas to ease border control for business travellers and tourists.
+Malaysia has introduced similar eVisa facilities and the eNTRI programme to expedite clearance for Indian and mainland Chinese citizens.
+Thailand regularly issues visas on arrival to many non-exempt visitors at major ports of entry to encourage tourism.
 Indonesia, in recent years, has progressively liberalized its visa regime, no longer requiring visas or on-arrival visas from most nationals, while Singapore has signed visa waiver agreements with many countries in recent years and has introduced electronic visa facilities for Indians, Eastern Europeans, and mainland Chinese.
 This trend towards visa liberalisation in Asia is part of the regional trend toward social and economic globalisation that has been linked to heightened economic growth.